JohnSnowLabs/spark-nlp/docs/en/ocr_object_detection.md

 ## ImageTextDetector

-`ImageTextDetector` is a DL model for detect text on the image.
+`ImageTextDetector` is a DL model for detecting text on the image.
-It based on CRAFT network architecture.
+It's based on CRAFT network architecture.

 #### Input Columns